 Michelle De Pacina

 Michelle De Pacina graduated in May 2020 with a bachelor’s degree in Communications from Miriam College in Quezon City, Philippines.
-She is currently pursuing her Master’s Degree in American Journalism at New York University’s Arthur L. Carter Journalism Institute.
+She spent time working on a post-graduate degree at New York University’s Arthur L. Carter Journalism Institute.

 November 29, 2021